HariSekhon/Nagios-Plugins/README.md

 * Icinga (newer alternative to Nagios): https://www.icinga.org/

+* Geneos integration is provided via ```geneos_wrapper.py``` which executes and translates any Nagios Plugin in to the CSV format that Geneos expects (a couple of investment banks I worked for used Geneos instead of more standard Nagios compatible monitoring systems).

 ###### Datameer ######

 Datameer plugins referenced from Datameer docs in the Weblinks section along with the official Nagios links.
 See here for more information on Datameer monitoring with Nagios: